Questions & Answers

 A. While the cost of counselling is obviously as issue, it’s always your choice to come, because you find it useful.
 In a sense, the aim of counselling is to make me redundant!

-Counselling costs £50 per session, which covers my fee, room hire, my supervision, my membership of professional bodies and my insurance, all of which are necessary to make sure you receive a professional service.
+Counselling costs £70 per session, which covers my fee, room hire, my supervision, CPD and training, my membership of professional bodies and my insurance, all of which are necessary to make sure you receive a professional service.

 Q. Do you offer reductions?